markwiggles/invoicepresto/README.md

 # Invoice Presto

 This project uses Ember for the front-end and Rails for the back-end, so these notes are split into these two areas.
-The Ember notes include those suppiled by the Ember-cli team in the standard template build.
+The Ember notes include those supplied by the Ember-cli team in the standard template build.

 <hr>

-# Inv-ember
+# inv-ember

 <h3>Bower Configuration</h3>